riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 We plotted the $\log_{10}$ pageviews from December 2007 to August 2016 by varying each of the following parameters.
 All of the plots are [listed in a directory][plots_all].
+In addition, all of the code used to generate the plots are in a [GitHub repository][gh_plots_repo].

 Pick one option from each of the following bullet points to arrive at a single plot.